Joe le taxi: Remixes and cover versions

 "Joe le taxi", in its French version, exists in a 'single version' 3:54 and a 'long version' 5:30.

 When it was issued in South America and in Spain in April 1988, Vanessa recorded a Spanish version: "Joe el taxi".

 Hong Kong Cantopop singer Priscilla Chan (陳慧嫻) released a Cantonese cover version in her album "Autumn Colours" (秋色) in 1988.

 "Joe le taxi" has been remixed and covered several times, most notably by Stereo Total in 1999 and by The Divine Comedy in 2010, and by somewhat notable artists including Japanese singer Hanayo, Japanese singer Jun Togawa, Hong Kong Cantopop singer Priscilla Chan, and Brazilian singer-actress and television personality Angélica (whose version, "Vou de Táxi"—Portuguese for "I'm Going by Taxi"—, became a radio hit in Brazil, as well as her signature song).
-The same year, Mexican singer-actress Angélica Vale made her version "Voy en Taxi.
+The same year, Mexican singer-actress Angélica Vale made her version "Voy en Taxi".
 It was also remixed by Sharlene Boodram of Trinidad and Tobago featuring Mista Vybe.
 Several different versions of the song are available on popular video-sharing website, YouTube.
 "Joe le taxi" has also been covered in its original language by the Japanese electropop singer Immi on her 2009 EP, Wonder.
 In 2010, Catalina Caraus, a singer from Republic of Moldova, registered a cover version of "Joe le taxi" with a music video, which was rated in top charts in Republic of Moldova and Russia.

+Juli Chan, a Polish singer-songwriter, recorded a new version of Joe Le Taxi in 2021, which she performed live in march 2023 on Poland's largest commercial TV station, TVN.
+Juli Chan's version of Joe Le Taxi peaked at number three on French radio station RTS FM's charts and was broadcast on more than 30 French radio stations.